 ► BMW-Toyota joint sports car project

-Looking closely at the front end, it looks as if the double-stacked headlights have remained from the concept car, even if the upper lamps have been hidden by translucent covers.
+The double-stacked headlights will remained from the concept car, even if the upper lamps have been hidden by translucent covers.
 At the rear, the light clusters have quite a fluid shape to them, much like the i8 plug-in sports car.

 CAR talked to Adrian van Hooydonk at the 2017 Frankfurt show, and he said 'in our new form language, we want to make cars cleaner and have sharper lines.
 With the Z4, it's very different and a very new facial expression; the grille doesn't have slats but mesh like our history and the headlamp treatment is very different.'

 A sheet on prototype dash has described one car as a Z4 s20i, with a ‘B48’ engine.
 In BMW code-speak that’s a 2.0-litre four-cylinder turbocharged petrol engine (its B47 stablemate is a diesel).